angular/angular.io/README.md

 1. cd back up to `angular.io` root: `cd ../../..`

-1. run `gulp add-example-boilerplate` (elevate to admin on Windows) to copy canonical files to the sample directories and create symlinks there for node_modules and typings.
+1. run `gulp add-example-boilerplate` (elevate to admin on Windows) to copy canonical files to the sample directories and create symlinks there for node_modules.

 Now cd into any particular sample's language directory (e.g., `public/docs/_examples/quickstart/ts`) and try:
 - `npm start`  to simultaneously compile-with-watch and serve-in-browser-with-watch